Massimiliano Bienati

 Italian English French German Spanish

-Massimiliano Bienati joined ECCO in May 2022 as Transport Lead, coordinating research, networking and advocacy activities.
+Massimiliano Bienati joined ECCO in May 2022 as Head of Transport Policy, coordinating research, networking and advocacy activities.

 Being transport the only sector that didn’t decrease greenhouse gas emissions in the last 30 years, the path to decarbonization cannot ignore a broader view of all the possible applicable solutions, from electrification to sharing, each for its contribution, and to the involvement of all stakeholders wiling to achieve the country’s ecological transition.